adrian-griffin/cargoport/README.md

 ### Dependencies:

 - For initial binary compilation, Go is needed
-- Rsync is needed for remote transfer on both nodes
+- Rsync is needed on both the local node running cargoport, as well as the target machine you want to share backups with

 #### go
 Cargoport should be compiled from raw source code, and as such Go will need to be installed on your machine to build cargoport into an executable binary.